andre0707/WorkoutMap/README.md

 ## Description

-Ever wondered what it would look like to see all your recorded workouts with Apple Watch on one map at once?
+Ever wondered what it would look like to see all your in Health recorded workouts on one map at once?
 Or ever wondered which are the routes you took most during your workouts?
 Workout Map will help you with exactly that!